-The following overview identifies challenges and risks (A) posed by privately-issued digital assets and private token-based money that is not issued by anyone (e.g., cryptocurrency and stablecoins); and (B) posed by a potential U.S. CBDC.
+The following overview identifies challenges and risks (A) posed by privately-issued digital assets (e.g., many stablecoins) and private token-based cryptocurrency (e.g., Bitcoin and Ethereum); and (B) posed by a potential U.S. CBDC.
 The Clearing House believes that both present unique challenges and risks.